getlazy/lazy-og/README.md

-This is the OG "hackable coding assistant" that [@neboysa](https://github.com/neboysa) and [@ierceg](https://github.com/ierceg) biult back in 2016-2017 frame.
+**This is the OG "hackable coding assistant" that [@neboysa](https://github.com/neboysa) and [@ierceg](https://github.com/ierceg) built back in 2016-2017 timeframe.
 We are preserving it here for historical and sentimental purposes.
-The new project you can find at https://gitlab.com/getlazy/ - see you there!
+The new project you can find at https://gitlab.com/getlazy/ - see you there!**

 # lazy

 Hackable Coding Assistant